andrea-anf/terragrunt-aws-eks-full/README.md

 2. `terragrunt run-all apply`

 Since dependencies has been used inside the module, the `terraform run-all plan` command may generate errors (check docs for info https://terragrunt.gruntwork.io/docs/reference/cli-options/#run-all).

+## TODO

+- check Prometheus add-on and the cooperation with Grafana